rthompsonj/SotAPublicStatsQuery/README.md

 ## <a name="query"></a>Querying the stack

-There are two primary methods for retrieving data from our Elastic stack: *Search* & *Scroll*.  *Search* is the quickest but only return a maximum of 10,0000 entries.  *Scroll* however, will return unlimited entries at the expense of (potentially) considerably more time.
+There are two primary methods for retrieving data from our Elastic stack: *Search* & *Scroll*.  *Search* is the quickest but only return a maximum of 10,0000 entries.  *Scroll* however, will return unlimited entries at the expense of considerably more time.
 For this reason it is helpful to narrow down your search based on the event you are interested in.
 The current events we have available [listed here](#available_events).

 As you can imagine, `PositionUpdate` occurs far more frequently than the `PlayerKilledByPlayer` event.
 It is for this reason that you will likely want to specify which term you are most interested in, or terms you would like to exclude.
 But before we get into that let us discuss the included example scripts.